Brian Currin

-Brian Currin (born 20 September 1950) is a South African lawyer who was instrumental in the establishment of the Truth and Reconciliation Commission.
+Brian Currin (born 20 September 1950) is a South African lawyer who was instrumental in the establishment of the South African Truth and Reconciliation Commission.

 Currin practiced law in Pretoria from 1977 to 1987, specializing in labour law and civil and human rights, and now works in mediation and institutional transformation.
 In 1994 he was appointed by South African President Nelson Mandela to chair a Prison Audit Committee and was subsequently involved in the creation of the Truth and Reconciliation Commission.
 In 1987 he founded the National Directorate of Lawyers for Human Rights which he headed for eight years.

 He has worked in Sri Lanka, Rwanda and the Middle East on political transformation.
 Currin now co-chairs the Sentence Review Commission in Northern Ireland, which decides on the early release of prisoners who have committed terrorism-related offences.

 In 2000, he became an independent mediator in the Drumcree parading dispute and said that he hoped he could achieve a breakthrough in the mediation role because he was a completely independent outsider.
 But he quit his role in December 2001, saying that as Portadown Orangemen had withdrawn from dialogue, he was "unable to take the process any further".

-Involvement in the Basque Conflict
+Involvement in the Basque conflict

-Currin has been involved since 2004 in trying to help resolve the Basque Conflict.
-His work has been funded by the Joseph Rowntree Charitable Trust.
+Currin was involved since 2004 in trying to help resolve the Basque conflict.
+His work was funded by the Joseph Rowntree Charitable Trust.